PranavSriram18/genai_foundations/docs/series/transformer_internals.md

 ---

 ## 4. Anatomy of Causal Attention
-We'll now revisit how ordinary attention works, with an emphasis on (a) motivating it from first principles, and (b) highlighting aspects particularly salient to the frames we're developing.
+We'll now briefly recap ordinary attention, before highlighting aspects particularly salient to the frames we're developing.

 ### 4.1 Revisiting Ordinary Attention
-To motivate attention, let's put ourselves in the shoes of a single residual actor at $(t, l)$.
+To motivate attention from first principles, let's put ourselves in the shoes of a single residual actor at $(t, l)$.
 Our job in the attention step is to enrich our own state with information from previous streams.
 We can break this task down into asking two fundamental questions:

 <span class="idea">*Where should we look?*</span> Among all nodes $u \le t$, which ones are relevant
 to me?